Date Thesis Awarded

 In central Virginia, the Evington Group is a major stratigraphic sequence in the eastern Blue Ridge.
 Evington Group strata were medial to distal Iapetan deposits on the Laurentian continental margin; these deposits received Grenvillian detritus with occasional periods of carbonate production and sea floor volcanism.
 The Bowens Creek Fault, as portrayed in southern Virginia, is not present in the Gladstone area, nor do characteristic Alligator Back Formation lithologies occur in this region.
 Evington Group rocks experienced at least two episodes of deformation, and regional metamorphism reached mid-greenschist conditions.

 Laughlin, Evan, "Deposition and Deformation of Marbles at the Blue Ridge - Piedmont Transition, Central Virginia" (2020).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1532.